 supportive yet demanding academic environment, and many are the first in their

 families to graduate college.
 As one of eight federally recognized Work

 Colleges, all Berea students hold a position in which they work 10-12 hours

-Monthly ranked Berea College No. 1 in the South, while the Wall
+Monthly ranked Berea College No. 1 as the Best National Liberal

 Berea College is always looking for talented, self-motivated individuals to join our team.
 If you think you are ready to be a part of an exciting team, then we encourage you to continue with this applicant friendly, online job application!